autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-vehicle.md

 You can also engage via RViz with "AutowareStatePanel".
 The panel can be found in Panels > Add New Panel > tier4_state_rviz_plugin > AutowareStatePanel.

-Now the vehicle should drive the calculated path!
+Now the vehicle should drive along the calculated path!

 ## 7. Tune parameters for your vehicle & environment

 You may need to tune your parameters depending on the domain in which you will operate your vehicle.

-If you have any issues or questions, feel free to ask in [Autoware Foundation Discussion](https://github.com/orgs/autowarefoundation/discussions)!
+If you have any issues or questions, feel free to create an [Autoware Foundation GitHub Discussion](https://github.com/orgs/autowarefoundation/discussions) in the Q&A category!